Farrier Science and Business Program Description

 |2014 - 2015||42.86%|

 We consistently need sound, capable horses to teach our students on a daily basis.
 Horses should be discipline-appropriate with suitable prior experience.
-Our programs serve students of all experience levels, from the complete beginner through the most advanced.
+Because our programs serve students of all experience levels, we accept horses from the walk-trot/jog-canter/lope level through advanced performance horses, including reiners and cow horses.

 We ask that donated horses meet the following qualifications;

-- Reach a mature height of at least 15.2hh
+- Reach a mature height of at least 15 hands high.

 To learn more about our donation process, please visit www.hocking.edu/horse-donation.